auliviet/the-odin-project/README.md

 # odin-etch_a_sketch
-Exercise for the Odin Project on JavaScript foundations
+Exercise for the Odin Project - Foundations on JavaScript foundations

 ## Preview link
 https://auliviet.github.io/odin-etch_a_sketch/